abel-bezabih/auto-annotated-portfolio/content/pages/index.md

       I’m a backend heavy software developer, Cloud Engineer and data enthusiast.
     subtitle: >-
-      Hi, I’m Abel Bezabih, a results-driven Cloud Engineer with expertise in cloud infrastructure design, automation, and integration.
-With a background in Python development, backend solutions, and extensive experience with AWS and Azure, I help businesses optimize their cloud environment for performance, scalability, and security.
+      Hi, I’m Abel Bezabih, a results-driven Software Engineer with expertise in web application development, cloud infrastructure design, automation and integration.
+With a background in backend solutions, and extensive experience with cloud platforms, I help businesses optimize their cloud environment for performance, scalability, and security and software needs.
       Explore my work, projects, and insights on cloud computing.
     actions:
       - type: Button
         label: Hire me